One of the largest mortgage lenders in the country you may not have heard of is Fairway Independent Mortgage Corp., based out of Madison, Wisconsin.

 In 2013, they also began servicing their own loans as opposed to selling them off to other companies.

-The company operates a wholesale lending channel for mortgage brokers known as Fairway Wholesale Lending that is licensed everywhere other than Arizona and Colorado.
+The company used to operate a wholesale lending channel for mortgage brokers known as Fairway Wholesale Lending.
+But it was shuttered in February 2024.

 However, they do the majority of their business via the retail direct-to-consumer channel, representing about 95% of their volume.